Point your own domain to your podcast page at Castos.

-1. Sign into your Castos dashboard and click Settings to open the Podcast Settings page
+Sign in to your Castos dashboard, find the relevant podcast and click Settings to open the Podcast Settings page.

 Update DNS records with your domain registrar

-Now that we've told Castos that we want to use a custom domain for our Castos created podcast website and we've entered that domain name we need to tell our domain registrar (the place where you bought this awesome domain) where to point the domain.
+Now that you’ve told Castos that you want to use a custom domain for your Castos created podcast website, you’ll need to tell your domain registrar (the place where you bought the domain) where to point the domain.

 We do this through DNS records.

-DNS tells domain registrars information about where our browsers can look to find information about the domain...you can think of them kind of like someone directing traffic...they tell the internet where to go for your domain.
+DNS tells domain registrars information about where your browser can look to find information about the domain and where to find it.